gitlocalize/docs/private_repo.md

-# Can I add a private repository to GitLocalize?
+# Can I Add a Private Repository?

 You should be able to add both public and private repositories on GitLocalize.
 If, however, the private repository you wish to add is part of a GitHub organization, you will need to have the Owner role in that organization in order to add it.